akka/akka-persistence-cassandra/docs/src/main/paradox/journal.md

 | message | Pre 0.6 serialized the PersistentRepr (an internal Akka type) into this column.
 Newer versions use event and serialize the user payload |
 |         |                                                                                                                                         |

+### Delete all events

+The tool `akka.persistence.cassandra.cleanup.Cleanup` can be used for deleting all events and/or snapshots given list of `persistenceIds` without using persistent actors.
+It's important that the actors with corresponding `persistenceId` are not running at the same time as using the tool.